Breadcrumb

 Course Requirements

-Applicants for History will normally have studied some period of history to A level or equivalent; however A level History is not a requirement.
+Applicants for History should have studied or be studying some period of history to A level or equivalent.
 One or more essay-based subjects are desirable, particularly if they have looked at topics from a historical perspective.

 The History Faculty website has an excellent FAQs section, as well as a Virtual Classroom offering advice on how to structure your extra-curricular study.